spacetimeengineer/mupy/README.md

 ![Alt Text](resources/rho_legend_0.png)

 The flagship family which represented project ρ was the CUBX0012 family.
 This was the best developed cubic family and propelled project ρ since CUBX0012 was so general purpose.
-It can be thought of as a family making up hardware elements which the simplest form attempted to build boxes from side panels ; a box with a cavity if cut up into six equal shapes would represent the general archetype geometry consituting CUBX0012 hardware elements.
+It can be thought of as a family making up hardware elements which the simplest form attempted to build boxes from side panels ; a box with a cavity if cut up into six equal shapes would represent the general archetype geometry constituting CUBX0012 hardware elements.
 From more simple parts can more complex geometry be derived making up new types which belong to CUBX0012.
 CUBX0012 is currently retired but will be replaced soon.

 ### Goals

 ### Lessons

-- Once we built the parts and tested them, we manufactured many more except and realized that we didnt actually know what to assemble and this represented a fundemental problem since it forced the decision that parts should indeed derive from design plans themselves and not the other way around ; for the sake of optimization.
-This violated manyof the originals clauses but it also introduced a new opertunity.
+- Once we built the parts and tested them, we manufactured many more except and realized that we didn't actually know what to assemble and this represented a fundamental problem since it forced the decision that parts should indeed derive from design plans themselves and not the other way around ; for the sake of optimization.
+This violated many of the originals clauses but it also introduced a new opportunity.

 - There was no set of optimal parts that could be designed unless it had infinite permutations.
 The CUBX0012 family was very fun but it had its problems and in some cases was an engineering

 ## Project ρ++

 Project ρ++ was an extension of project ρ.
 Just some context ; in these days the hardware 'elements' that were in the process of being developed and tested were treated as agents which expressed the ρ hardware assembly language.
-Some more context ; A hardware assembly language should be compared to a software programming language since that if we program software and we assemble hardware then it may be nessecary to build a hardware assembly language which we would classify legos as being.
+Some more context ; A hardware assembly language should be compared to a software programming language since that if we program software and we assemble hardware then it may be necessary to build a hardware assembly language which we would classify
+Legos as being.

 ![Alt Text](resources/rhopp_logo_0.png)

 ### Needed robotics

 ### Needed more components
 The more complex the machinery, the smaller and more precision certain parts need to be.
-This seems to be a fundemental principle.
+This seems to be a fundamental principle.

 ### Needed more materials